48 Code Analysis

 ahi 2 @ 0x3d54

-Sometimes we need to override jump or call address, for example in case of tricky relocation, which is unknown for rizin, thus we can change the value manually.
+Sometimes we need to override jump or call address, for example in case of tricky relocation, which is unknown for Rizin, thus we can change the value manually.
 The current analysis information about a particular opcode can be checked with ao

 command.
 We can use ahc